On the undecidability of quantum channel capacities: Introduction

 Such constructions are not suitable for our purposes.
 First, the inputs to our promise problems are encoded as classical descriptions of quantum circuits.
 Although the direct sums above are natural at the level of linear-algebraic expressions, they do not interact cleanly with the circuit model.
-In particular, given circuits $C_0$ and $C_1$ implementing channels $\Phi_0$ and $\Phi_1$, it is not straightforward to construct a circuit implementing the direct sum $\Phi_0 \oplus \Phi_1$ as defined in \Cref{eq:DirectSum}.
-One concrete obstruction is that the Hilbert spaces $\mathcal{H}_0 \oplus \mathcal{H}_1$ and $\mathcal{K}_0 \oplus \mathcal{K}_1$ need not have dimension a power of two, making their direct realisation within the circuit formalism awkward.
-The second, and more substantial, issue with the constructions above is that we must combine two channels $\Phi_0$ and $\Phi_1$ with a common input space $R$ in such a way that the resulting channel still acts on $R$, rather than on the direct sum $R \oplus R$.
-To address this, in \Cref{def: gen-dir-sum} we introduce a new construction that generalises the probabilistic direct sums of \cite{CM23}.
-Concisely, given channels $\Phi_0, \Phi_1: B(\mathcal{H}) \rightarrow B(\mathcal{K})$ and POVM $\lbrace P_0, P_1 \rbrace$ we define the projective direct sum as The projective direct sum offers some conveniences.
-As outlined in \Cref{sec: circ}, given circuits implementing the channels \(\Phi_0\) and \(\Phi_1\), together with a circuit implementing the POVM \(\{P_0,P_1\}\), one can construct, in polynomial time, a circuit for the channel $\Phi_0 \oplus_{\{P_0,P_1\}} \Phi_1$.
-Also, as shown in \cref{sec:direct-sum-proof-comp} the complement channel $(\Phi_0 \oplus_{\{P_0,P_1\}} \Phi_1)^c$ admits a convenient description as the projective direct sum of the complements $\Phi^{c}_{0} \oplus_{\{P_0,P_1\}} \Phi^{c}_{1}$.
-This observation is crucial for our approach to determining $Q(\Phi_0 \oplus_{\{P_0,P_1\}} \Phi_1)$ when $\Phi_0$ and $\Phi_1$ are chosen from the correct family of channels.
+In particular, given circuits $C_0$ and $C_1$ implementing channels $\Phi_0$ and $\Phi_1$, it is not straightforward to construct a circuit implementing the direct sum $\Phi_0 \oplus \Phi_1$.
+One concrete obstruction is that the Hilbert spaces $\mathcal{H}_0 \oplus \mathcal{H}_1$ and $\mathcal{K}_0 \oplus \mathcal{K}_1$ need not have dimension a power of two, making their direct realisation within the circuit formalism unwieldy.
+The second, and more substantial, issue with the constructions above is that for our purposes we must combine two channels $\Phi_0$ and $\Phi_1$ with a common input space $R$ in such a way that the resulting channel still acts on $R$, rather than on the direct sum $R \oplus R$.
+To address this, in \cref{def:symm-dir-sum}, we introduce a new construction that generalises the direct sum of channels as well as the probabilistic direct sums of \cite{CM23}.